jennevv/GPyTorchWrapper/README.md

 Use the `environment.yml` file to install the necessary dependencies on a local machine.
 If you want to use an HPC cluster for training, the `environment_hpc.yml` contains the necessary packages optimized for intel CPUs available in the [Intel Software Development Tools]([https://www.intel.com/content/www/us/en/docs/oneapi/installation-guide-linux/2023-0/install-intel-ai-analytics-toolkit-via-conda.html](https://www.intel.com/content/www/us/en/docs/oneapi/installation-guide-linux/2025-0/overview.html)).
+Currently, GPU support, although supported by GPyTorch, is not available in the wrapper.
+When it is made available, a GPU specific conda environment will be added.

 ```bash
 conda env create -f environment.yml